Tojade/Duck_Shot/README.md

 ## Installing the game
 To install the game on your idle simply download all the content (images, main file) and open them up using the preferred development environment.

-## Installing the game
-To install the game on your idle simply download all the content (images, main file) and open them up using the preferred development environment.

 ![alt text](https://github.com/Tojade/Duck_Shot/blob/main/Duck_Shoot.png)